 Many airlines around the world charge a change fee to cancel any part of a flight (unless you purchase the significantly more expensive refundable fare).
 In the U.S., change fees cost up to $200.
 If you’re not sure you need a one-way or round-trip ticket, some things to consider:

 - The change-your-mind rule: U.S. airlines allow a 24 hour grace period in which you can cancel a flight with no financial penalty.
 Some airlines in other countries do too; check your carrier’s policy on its website before you book the flight.

 - Southwest’s no change fee: If you need to cancel tickets or any part of a fare, Southwest is the lone U.S. carrier that does not charge a change fee.

-- Book one-way on discount carriers: As we’ve noted, it won’t always be half the price of a round-trip ticket so check to be sure before you book.
+- Book one-way on discount carriers: As we’ve noted, it won’t always be half the price of a round-trip ticket but it’s often a better deal for one-way fares.
 Again, always compare fares.